 • restrictions on the types of information permitted to be exchanged;

-• obligations on credit providers and credit reporting bodies to notify individuals about certain matters in relation to their handling of credit-related information;
+• obligations on credit providers and credit-reporting bodies to notify individuals about their handling of credit-related information;

 • rights for individuals to request access to the credit-related information about them, and to seek amendments or to submit complaints.